vacp2p/rfc/content/docs/rfcs/43/README.md

     - performs `DH(sA,sB)` (which updates a symmetric encryption key);
     - decrypts the payload to obtain the randomness `s`.
     - Computes `H(sA||s)` and checks if this value corresponds to the commitment obtained in step 3.
 If not, the protocol is aborted.
-    - Calls Split() and obtains two cipher states to encrypt inbound and outbound messages.
+    - Calls [Split()](http://www.noiseprotocol.org/noise.html#the-symmetricstate-object) and obtains two cipher states to encrypt inbound and outbound messages.

 ### The `WakuPairing` for Devices without a Camera

-In the above pairing handshake, the QR is by default exposed by device `B` and not by `A` because in most use-cases we foreseee, the secure transfer phase would consist in exchanging a single message (e.g., Noise sessions, cryptographic keys, signatures, etc.) from device `A` to `B`.
+In the above pairing handshake, the QR is by default exposed by device `B` and not by `A` because in most use-cases we foresee, the secure transfer phase would consist in exchanging a single message (e.g., Noise sessions, cryptographic keys, signatures, etc.) from device `A` to `B`.

 However, since the user(s) confirm(s) at the end of message `b.` that the authorization code is the same on both devices,